 The advantage here is that many parts can be printed at one time, and the full volume of the chamber used.
 Such parts are not as strong as fully-welded DMLM pieces but they can still make fully functional metal components.
 Any combination of designs can be incorporated into a single batch production to make a complete assembly.

 How Can We Help You?

-Star Rapid specializes in a range of rapid prototyping solutions, including vacuum casting, metal 3D printing and CNC machining.
+Star Rapid specializes in a range of rapid prototyping solutions, including vacuum casting and CNC machining.
 Contact our team today to learn more or upload your CAD files for a free quotation on your next project.